The “Why” and Why It’s Still Important to Get People Strong

 I’d highly encourage you to check them out if you haven’t already, because Mike’s a really smart guy and offers a lot of insight and wherewithal that I only wish I had when I was his age.

 Well, I think he’s single.
 If not, my bad Mike’s girlfriend!

-Anyways, Mike sent me an email last week linking to a post he wrote on the seemingly screaming school girl “OMG-One-Direction-Is-On-the-Cover-of-TigerBeat” overreaction that the fitness industry is going through with regards to corrective exercise, and more specifically, to it’s current obsession over breathing patterns.
+Anyways, Mike sent me an email last week linking to a post he wrote on the seemingly screaming school girl “OMG-One-Direction-Is-On-the-Cover-of-TigerBeat” overreaction the fitness industry is going through with regards to corrective exercise.
+And more specifically, to it’s current obsession over breathing patterns.

 Including but not limited to: